What is trust, and why is it important in a relationship?

 1. Be open and honest about what you’ve been through

-While you may not want to disclose all the details of how you've been hurt in past situations as a result of a breach of trust, communication is always key for setting up a healthy foundation in a new relationship.
+While you may not want to disclose all the details of how you've been hurt in the past due to a loss of trust, communication is key for setting up a healthy foundation in a new relationship.
 That's especially true when it comes to handling trust issues because you want your new partner to be aware of what actions might be triggering for you in a relationship.

 "If you’ve been badly burned, your impulse might be to keep it to yourself.
-However, talking about your experience is likely to make you feel a lot better.” —relationship therapist Aimee Hartstein, LCSW
+However, talking about your experience is likely to make you feel a lot better." —Aimee Hartstein, LCSW, relationship therapist

 2. Ask loved ones for a second opinion

 If you notice what you suspect are red flags of untrustworthiness in a new partner, consult with those who want the best for you and will answer honestly about what they think.
 In particular, gauge whether your loved ones think the situation at hand is truly an issue or whether you might be projecting an outcome from an untrusting relationship you’ve previously had or witnessed, suggests Hartstein.
 "You can also try to ask yourself objectively, 'Are there actually red flags here, or am I overreacting because of a past situation?'"

 3. Seek closure from the past, if possible

 This is something to consider if your trust was broken in a previous relationship and you haven't (literally or metaphorically) burned every picture of your ex.
 If the relationship is cordial enough to seek clarity about what happened, it could be worth meeting with your trust-breaking former partner to have a post-mortem.

 It’s important to approach this with caution, though.
 "If their behavior has been particularly abysmal, this might not be a good idea," Hartstein says.
 "But in certain cases, getting some perspective from them can help people to wrap things up and mentally move on."

 4. Be aware that time really does help